davidolivefarga/advent-of-code-2023/day5/README.md

 ### Objective

 Same situation as before, but this time the seeds from the input represent ranges.
 Each pair of seeds generates a range where the first seed is the start of the range and the second value is the length of the range.
-For example, if the initial seeds input is `[79, 14, 55, 13]`, this means we have we will have two ranges of seeds: `[79, 79 + 14 - 1]` and `[55, 55 + 13 - 1]`.
+For example, if the initial seeds input is `[79, 14, 55, 13]`, this means that we will have two ranges of seeds: `[79, 79 + 14 - 1]` and `[55, 55 + 13 - 1]`.

 Using the maps from the input, we can convert the seeds within these ranges to locations.